bytecodealliance/wasm-micro-runtime/samples/wasi-threads/README.md

     CC=/opt/wasi-sdk/bin/clang \
     THREAD_MODEL=posix
 ```
+A successful build outputs the path to the wasi-libc sysroot.
+Use the path to build and run the samples, as shown below.

-Build and run the samples
+### Build and run the samples

 ```shell
 $ mkdir build